airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 ## Adding the Helm Repository

+The deployment will use a Helm chart which is a package for Kubernetes applications, acting like a blueprint or template that defines the resources needed to deploy an application on a Kubernetes cluster.
 Charts are stored in `helm-repo`.
-As a result, you do not need to clone the repo each time you need to deploy the chart.

-To add remote helm repo:
+To add a remote helm repo:
 1. Run: `helm repo add airbyte https://airbytehq.github.io/helm-charts`.
 In this example, `airbyte` is being used to represent the name of the repository that will be indexed locally.

 2. After adding the repo, perform the repo indexing process by running `helm repo update`.